yangrui9501/MT_Xsens_Xbus/README.md

 ## Introduction

-- Not official
+- Not official library
-- This is an Arduino library for decoding the MT Xsens MTi-670 sensor's binary data stream encoded by the protocol `MTData2`.
+- This is an Arduino library for decoding the `MT Xsens MTi-670` sensor's binary data stream encoded by the protocol `MTData2`.
-- Available measurements: (the ID of the following measurements has been added in the library)
+- Available measurements: (the ID of the following measurements has been added in this library)
   - quaternion (float/double)
   - Euler angle (float/double)
   - rate of turn (float/double)